depasquale-lab/StateSpaceDynamics.jl/docs/src/tutorials/hmm_model_selection_example.md

 **Model Selection Caveats**:
 - Local optima in EM can affect comparisons
-- Small datasets make selection unreliable
+- Small datasets can make selection unreliable
 - True model may not be in your candidate set
 - Consider ensemble approaches for robust predictions